SUNET/simone-example/README.md

 ## Todo

-* Create Maven archetype that creates a new project from this example
+* Create a Maven archetype that creates a new project from this example